chzylee/study-buddy/README.md

 # Quizlet Study Buddy
-Quizlet study buddy to quiz you on Facebook Messenger using flashcard decks from a subejct of your choosing!
+Quizlet study buddy to quiz you on Facebook Messenger using flashcard decks from a subject of your choosing!

 ## Table of Contents
 * [Purpose](#purpose)